 Day 7 Te Anau - Milford Sound - Queenstown

 We drive along the Eglinton and Hollyford Valleys, the thick bush and alpine aspect providing one of the most rewarding journeys in the country, to Milford Sound, commanded by the spectacular Mitre Peak.
 This majestic area was described by Rudyard Kipling as the ‘eighth wonder of the world’.
 A launch cruise with buffet lunch takes us along the fiord, out to the open sea and back again, where we may catch a glimpse of seals frolicking in their natural habitat.
-An impressive drive, skirting Lake Wakatipu, which means ‘the lake that breathes’, the only land-locked lake in the world with its own tide, brings us to Queenstown and your hotel, the Crowne Plaza (4T), which enjoys a fantastic location in the town.
+An impressive drive, skirting Lake Wakatipu, which means ‘the lake that breathes’, the only land-locked lake in the world with its own tide, brings us to Queenstown and your hotel, the Crowne Plaza (4T) or Heritage Queenstown (4T).

 Day 8 Queenstown

 Queenstown, dominated by the majestic Remarkables, is the most sophisticated resort in New Zealand.
 This stunning landscape is a favourite with all who love the great outdoors.
 This evening we take a cruise aboard the beautiful vintage TSS Earnslaw on Lake Wakatipu to the highcountry sheep station of Walter Peak where you will dine in the elegant Colonel’s Homestead.